Sadra-Madayeni/Operating-System-LAB-projects/README.md

 # xv6 Synchronization & Concurrency (Project 4)

-This repository contains advanced modifications to the **xv6 Operating System** kernel, focusing on concurrency control, deadlock prevention, and synchronization primitives.
+This project contains advanced modifications to the **xv6 Operating System** kernel, focusing on concurrency control, deadlock prevention, and synchronization primitives.
 The project addresses limitations in standard spinlocks/sleeplocks and introduces priority-aware scheduling for locks.

 ## 🔐 Key Features Implemented